 Installing central air conditioning in a home costs between $3,695 and $7,150.
 Portable air conditioners cost zero dollars to install as, do portable evaporative coolers.

 Central air conditioning, not something an amateur can fix, so it can be quite expensive for a technician to make a service call and then spend time and parts on repairs that you must not only pay a huge price for, but keep up with regular maintenance.

 The better the insulation the more effective central air conditioning will cool your home.
 If you need to repair or install new insulation for better cooling, this is another cost factor to consider.
 Alternatively, if you choose to live with poor insulation, this will contribute to a costly electricity bill.

 Central air conditioning is just as it sounds–central.
 It is part of your home and cannot be moved to a summer home, to a cottage, from room to room (like portable air conditioners) or moved outside to use on your patio or backyard garden (like evaporative coolers).

 Central air conditioning is not considered to be an environmentally friendly cooling option.
 If you use a portable air conditioner instead, which is more energy efficient than central air conditioning, you can also add an evaporative cooler to the mix, which is the most energy efficient cooling option, and alternate them depending on your preference.
 Both portable options are still significantly more energy efficient and cost-effective than central air conditioning.

 When using central air conditioning, it is imperative that your windows are closed.
 This leads to stale air and doesn’t provide the ventilation for germs to escape.
-Even with a portable air conditioner you can still open the window in other rooms and allow fresh air to flow into an enclosed room, or with the use of an air cooler, you have the constant, refreshing airflow f flowing through your home from an open window.
+Even with a portable air conditioner you can still open the window in other rooms and allow fresh air to flow into an enclosed room, or with the use of an air cooler, you have the constant, refreshing airflow ventilating your home from an open window or door.